drnikki/open-demographics/gender.md

 ### Rationale
+Not all gender non-conforming people consider themselves to be transgender, which is why it is a separate question.

-We separate the question of trans*/gender-non-conforming to include people with intersecting identities of "non-conforming" and "any other gender identity."
+We separate the question of trans* and gender-non-conforming to include people with intersecting identities of "non-conforming" and "any other gender identity."
 Because it is structured this way, people can identify as "male" and "gender non conforming."